buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_4/Lesson_1_Storing_Messages_From_Users.md

 👷‍♀️ Go build a UI!
 --------------------

 Go make this thing look how you want it to look!
 I won't be teaching you much of that here.
-Feel free to ask questions in #course-chat!
+Feel free to ask questions in #section-4-help!